hebusnimbus/RepData_PeerAssessment1/PA1_template.md

 ### New factor variable

-A new factor variable is added in the data frame to indicate if an observation happened on a weekday or on the weekend (the whole column is first iniitalized to `weekday`, and weekend days are overwritten with `weekend`:
+A new factor variable is added in the data frame to indicate if an observation happened on a weekday or on the weekend (the whole column is first initialized to `weekday`, and weekend days are overwritten with `weekend`):

 ```r
 data.clean$typeOfDay <- "weekday"